MysticWave/collect-me/README.md

 A TypeScript implementation of a Laravel-inspired `Collection` class, providing powerful utility methods for handling arrays of items in a more expressive way.

+Note: This package is mainly for fun and educating purposes.
+If you are looking more advanced package, try: [Collect.JS](https://github.com/ecrmnn/collect.js)

 ## Installation

 You can install the package via npm: